Silverfish are a small silvery coloured insect found all across Australia.

 - Throwing out unused papers or cardboard boxes

-- Placing photographs, books, magazines or other loose paper material inside plastic containers or where possible stored in light and airy condition.
+- Placing photographs, books, magazines or other loose paper material inside plastic containers or where possible stored in light and well-ventilated conditions.

 - Sealing any areas that are exposed by peeling wallpaper

-If you notice the signs of silverfish activity or damage, call your trusted Flick Anticimex office to arrange for one of our pest management professionals to inspect and eradicate the pest from your home.
+If you notice the signs of silverfish activity or damage, call your trusted Flick Anticimex office at 13 14 40 to arrange a booking.